Pompeo meets China's top diplomat in Hawaii, State Department says

-WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo and China’s top diplomat, Yang Jiechi began talks in Hawaii on Wednesday, the State Department said, a crucial meeting as relations between the two countries have soured since the start of the year.
+WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo met China’s top diplomat, Yang Jiechi, in Hawaii on Wednesday, the State Department said, amid a deep deterioration of relations between strategic rivals that are the world’s two top economies.

-The meeting in Honolulu started shortly after 9 a.m. local time (1900 GMT), a senior State Department official said.
-It was Pompeo’s first known contact with Yang since they discussed the coronavirus by phone on April 15.

-In addition to an intensifying strategic rivalry, the world’s top two economies have been at loggerheads over the handling of the pandemic and China’s move to impose new security legislation on Hong Kong.
+The two have been at loggerheads over the handling of the coronavirus pandemic and China’s move to impose new security legislation on Hong Kong.

 Tensions have risen also over China’s neighbor North Korea.
 The United States and China share concerns about that country’s nuclear weapons program.

+Bolton’s accusations are part of a book that the U.S. government on Tuesday sued to block him from publishing, arguing it contained classified information and would compromise national security.

+The White House did not immediately respond to a request for comment on Wednesday’s published excerpts.

-Neither side has outlined an agenda for the talks, but diplomats and other sources have said the meeting was requested by China.
+Neither side has outlined an agenda for the Hawaii talks, but diplomats and other sources have said the meeting was requested by China.

-Experts say U.S.-China relations have reached their lowest point in years, and in mid-May U.S. President Donald Trump, who has pursued a deal to end a damaging trade war he launched with China, went so far as to suggest he could cut ties with Beijing.

-Before the meeting, foreign ministers of the G7 countries, who include Pompeo, issued a joint statement calling on China not to follow through with plans to impose the new national security legislation on Hong Kong.

 U.S. Trade Representative Robert Lighthizer also told a congressional hearing that Chinese officials had repeatedly affirmed their commitment to buy more U.S. goods and services under a Phase 1 trade deal signed in January and that some $10 billion in purchases had been recorded thus far.